California city tells Calpers it will quit pension fund

 The city wanted to quit Calpers because it looked like payments to the fund would continue to increase, and Rowe said it was frustrating that the city had no control over that.

-In the last 10 years, the amount paid to Calpers by California and the cities rose nearly four times to $7.8 billion in fiscal 2012.
+In the last 10 years, the amount paid to Calpers by California and the cities rose nearly four times to $7.8 million in fiscal 2012.

-According to the city, it paid Calpers 17.9 percent of its employees wages, up from 12.8 percent three years ago.
+According to the city, its employer rates to Calpers have risen from 12.8 percent to 17.9 percent in the last three years.
 Rowe said they have also asked Calpers for an exact termination fee, amid concerns about a rising unfunded liability figure calculated by the fund.

 "Budgeting is extremely difficult," Rowe said.
 "We have no ability to make long-term forecasts because we don't know how Calpers's long term liabilities are going to be resolved."